toxicrecker/DiscordUtils/README.md

 **__Please make sure that you are on the latest version of [DiscordUtils](https://github.com/The-4th-Hokage/DiscordUtils) and [youtube_dl](https://pypi.org/project/youtube_dl) before contacting for support__**

 DM/PM `HATSUNE MIKU#9955` on Discord for support

+# Credits
+This project is forked version of [toxicrecker/DiscordUtils](https://github.com/toxicrecker/DiscordUtils) and also most of the paginator code is taken from [Rapptz/RoboDanny](https://github.com/Rapptz/RoboDanny)